-Redeemed (3:13) – The “curse of the Law” is on everyone that does not “abide by all things written in the book of the law” (3:10), and since all people sin (3:22; Romans 3:9, 23), all people are under that curse (Romans 2:12).
+Since the “curse of the Law” is on everyone that does not “abide by all things written in the book of the law” (3:10) and since all people sin (3:22; Rom.
+3:9, 23), all people are under that curse (Rom.
+2:12).
 But “Christ redeemed us from the curse of the Law” (3:13).
 As stated elsewhere:

-“… the Righteous One, My Servant, will justify the many, As He will bear their iniquities” (Isaiah 53:11)
+“The Righteous One, My Servant, will justify the many, As He will bear their iniquities” (Isaiah 53:11).

-“For I delivered to you as of first importance what I also received, that Christ died for our sins …” (1Corinthians 15:3)
+“For I delivered to you as of first importance what I also received, that Christ died for our sins” (1 Corinthians 15:3).

-“So Christ was once offered to bear the sins of many …” (Hebrews 9:28)
+“So Christ was once offered to bear the sins of many” (Hebrews 9:28).

-“For Christ also hath once suffered for sins, the just for the unjust, that he might bring us to God…” (1Peter 3:18)
+“Christ also hath once suffered for sins, the just for the unjust, that he might bring us to God” (1Peter 3:18).

-“… Unto him that loved us, and washed us from our sins in his own blood” (Revelation 1:5)
+“Unto Him that loved us, and washed us from our sins in His own blood” (Revelation 1:5).